mulesoft/template-wday2snow-employee-aggregation/README.md

 ### Running on Mule ESB stand alone <a name="runonmuleesbstandalone"/>
-Complete all properties in one of the property files, for example in [mule.prod.properties] (../blob/master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
+Complete all properties in one of the property files, for example in [mule.prod.properties](../blob/master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=prod`.

 ## Running on CloudHub <a name="runoncloudhub"/>